cboettig/ews-review/manuscript-w-refs.md

 predator, while a neighboring experimental lake provides a control.
-In this and similar lake systems, bifurcation is thought to be driven in part by trophic interactions where adult fish prey on the competitors of their juveniles (Carpenter and Kitchell 1996, Walters2001; Carpenter et al. 2008) which leads to a saddle-node bifurcation.
+In this and similar lake systems, bifurcation is thought to be driven in part by trophic interactions where adult fish prey on the competitors of their juveniles (Carpenter and Kitchell 1996, Walters and Kitchell 2001, Carpenter et al. 2008) which leads to a saddle-node bifurcation.
 While the underlying dynamics of a whole lake ecosystem are less tractable than the laboratory controlled chemoststats of microorganisms, the system is understood well enough to anticipate that a sudden transition can be induced under the intended manipulation.
 Like the laboratory examples, this helps eliminate the options outside the circle "bifurcations," in Figure 1.
 The observed warning signals then place it in the center of the diagram.

 These studies have provided valuable demonstrations of the potential to find early warning signals of sudden transitions.
 However, this literature has begun